nmshd/documentation/_docs_explore/50-app.md

 ## Platform-dependant App Binaries

 For each of the various platforms, each version of the app is packaged into a platform-dependant binary.
 This binary is then executable / installable for the users.
-The binaries of the enmeshed App are created, maintained and published by j&amp;s-soft GmbH and are available free for use within the respective stores.
+The binaries of the enmeshed App are created, maintained and published by j&amp;s-soft AG and are available free for use within the respective stores.

 Following binaries are currently created: